 Key Indicators of Humanitarian, Human Rights and Environmental Harm from Nuclear Weapons in the Countries Covered by the New Zealand Fallout Monitoring System

-- A further 79,000 people live in the non-self-governing territories administered by the US, UK and France that were in the vicinity, but were not included in New Zealand’s monitoring system; it is possible they too may be considered potential victims of nuclear testing
+- A further 79,000 people live in the non-self-governing territories administered by the US, UK and France that were in the vicinity, but were not included in New Zealand’s monitoring system; it is possible they too may be considered at elevated risk of being victims of nuclear testing

 - There is evidence of ongoing venting and leaching of radiation from the test sites in French Polynesia/Te Ao Maohi, which may pose a threat to the marine environment of the South Pacific.